SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on August 26:
+Here are some notable events that have taken place in the USA on August 26:

-- **1920**: The 19th Amendment to the United States Constitution was certified, granting women the right to vote.
-This marked a significant victory in the Women's Suffrage movement.
+- **Women’s Equality Day**: Celebrated annually, marking the anniversary of the certification of the 19th Amendment to the United States Constitution in 1920, which granted women the right to vote.

-- **1978**: Cardinal Albino Luciani was elected as Pope John Paul I. Although he was not based in the USA, his election marked a globally significant event with attention from the American public.
+- **1939**: The first Major League Baseball game to be broadcast on television occurred; the game featured the Brooklyn Dodgers vs. the Cincinnati Reds.

-- **1981
+- **1978**: Cardinal Albino
 ### Positive Qoute
 ------
-"Believe you can and you're halfway there! 🌟💪✨"
+"Every day may not be good, but there’s something good in every day. 🌈✨ Keep shining! 🌟😊"